BrandonQ3/Elk-Stack-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 What is the main advantage of automating configuration with Ansible?
 Automation for tasks that can be time consuming and tedious and its open source tool.
 It also deploy to multiple servers using a single playbook.
+The configuration has also been tested and troubleshooted.

 The playbook implements the following tasks:
 - Install docker.io
 - pip3
 - Install Docker
 - Increase virtual memory
-- Download and launch a docker
+- Download and launchs a docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.